 Attending a funeral for a friend is hard.
-Speaking at it is even harder.
+What to say at a funeral is even harder.

 This weekend I received an email from a man in our church who was flying to Minneapolis this coming week.
 He planned to get together with his friend while he was in town, but the man died over the weekend.
 Now instead of sharing a meal together, he will be sharing at his funeral.